ieco-lab/scariR/README.md

 This project is organized into general sections of our modeling pipeline: Our [vignettes](https://github.com/ieco-lab/slfSpread/tree/master/vignettes) follow this general order:

-* 010: initialization of renv
+* 010: Initialize `slfSpread`: initialization of `renv` package for dependencies
-* 020-030: retreival and formatting of input datasets
+* 020-030: Retrieve and format input data
-* 040-090: modeling pipeline
+* 040-090: SDM modeling pipeline
-* 100-110: regional-scale model ensembling
+* 100-110: Regional-scale SDM ensemble
-* 120-142: data analysis
+* 120-142: Analysis of SLF risk using SDMs
-* 150: example usage for `create_risk_report()` for creation of localized reports
+* 150: Example usage for `create_risk_report()` for creation of localized reports

 # How to Use this Project